alanng10/class-lang/Doc/Article/System/Derive/a.md

 This system derive has builtin storage arrange effect for files and folds.
 This system derive storage of any module is open to any module.

-This system derive requires Internet subscription to network with other long distance systems.
+This system derive uses millisecond as the smallest time unit.

 This system derive takes up space when it is not being used.
 This system derive has weight.